 When I'm out leading a happy class of Nordic walkers or teaching a one-on-one Nordic walking lesson, we frequently pass another person or group also cheerily enjoying a workout with poles.

-After a friendly hello as we pass by, our conversation inevitably quickly turns to a critique of the other Nordic walkers' (almost always) poor technique: bent elbows, poles vertical and in front of the body, poles too long or too short, no propulsion, hiking poles instead of Nordic walking poles, schlumpy posture, short little steps, etc.
+After a friendly hello as we pass by, our conversation inevitably turns to a critique of the other Nordic walkers' (almost always) poor technique: bent elbows, poles vertical and in front of the body, poles too long or too short, no propulsion, hiking poles instead of Nordic walking poles, schlumpy posture, short little steps, etc.

-While these encounters are actually a great learning opportunity for my participants (being able to recognize a long list of errors is a great confidence booster), I find it disheartening that so few people learn to use their poles properly.
+While these encounters are actually a great learning opportunity for my participants (recognizing a long list of errors is a great confidence booster), I find it disheartening that so few people learn to use their poles properly.

-Just one lesson or a clinic is all that's required for most people to understand the basics of Nordic walking.
+Just one lesson or clinic is all that's required for most people to understand the basics of Nordic walking.
 But without some rudimentary instruction and feedback most people end up simply walking with poles, using them the same way they would hiking poles.